vvineis/participatory_training/README.md

 # Participatory Training Framework

-To set up your environment, follow these steps:
+To set up your environmentand run the experiments follow this steps:

 1. **Create a Conda Environment**
-   Run the following command to create a new Conda environment with Python 3.11.9:
    ```bash
    conda create --name PartTrainEnv python=3.11.9